CRPsimenti/GB_Reproductive_Monopolization_2025/README.md

-# GB_Reproductive_Monopolization_2025
+# Replication package: *Male monopolization and reproductive skew in a tolerant multilevel society*
-Replication package for Reproductive monopolization paper.

 Analyzing long-term data on wild Guinea baboons to investigate paternity success, reproductive skew, and the effect of age and rank on reproductive success.